DLR-TS/make_gadgets/docker/README.md

 make docker_orbital_cannon
 ```

-The Makefile also provides several practical targets that wrap the functionality of the docker-image-cacher.sh tool
-provided in this project.

 ## docker-image-cacher.sh
-The docker-image-cacher.sh is a utility script for caching docker images with
-the goal of saving network resources.
+The docker-image-cacher.sh is a utility script for caching docker images with the goal of saving network resources.

-There are three major functions this script offers namely fetching, saving, loading, and printing.
+There are several major functions this script offers namely fetching, saving, loading, and printing.
 All of these
 will be discussed in the coming sections.

 ### Printing
 you can call docker-image-cacher.sh with the -p or --print flag to perform a print operation.

-The print operation or action
+The print operation or action simply prints the docker image list that will be fetched and cached/saved with their respective
+operations.

 ### Fetching
 You can call docker-image-cacher.sh with the -f or --fetch flag to perform a fetch operation.